-She beamed, feeling his grip tighten, "I got you to move!"
+She beamed and felt his grip tighten.
+"I got you to move!"

 Roaming around Academia sometime after in Scene XIV – Runway.

-He flipped her hood up to hide the familiar armour shop showing new displays.
-Serah kept chatting as they passed by without even glancing and he relaxed.
+He flipped her hood up to hide the familiar armor shop showing new displays.
+Serah kept chatting as they passed by and he relaxed.
 He smiled down at her as she laughed.
 When Noel realized he couldn't see her face, he frowned and tugged the hood back down.
 Serah looked at him questionably and he shook his head in response.

 "You were saying something about 'hoops?'"

 Peek at Serah's slyness in Scene III – Unforgivable

 Noel halted when Serah suddenly turned back towards him, that calculating glint in her eyes.
 He quirked a brow at her in question, resting his hands on his hips.
 "You know, there's always this voice in my head that tries to warn me about something when you look at me like that."